 A company that is compliant with Candriam's corporate exclusionary screenings is considered as sustainable investments on basis of its ESG rating.
-For more details regarding these methodology and definition please refer to Candriam website.
+Details regarding these methodology and definition can be found via the links mentioned at the end of the Annex.